CesiumGS/3d-tiles/README.md

 The top-level object in the tileset JSON has four properties: `asset`, `properties`, `geometricError`, and `root`.

 `asset` is an object containing properties with metadata about the entire tileset.
 The `asset.version` property is a string that defines the 3D Tiles version, which specifies the JSON schema for the tileset and the base set of tile formats.
 The `tilesetVersion` property is an optional string that defines an application-specific version of a tileset, e.g., for when an existing tileset is updated.
-The `gltfUpAxis` property is an optional string that specifies the up-axis of glTF models contained in the tileset.

 `properties` is an object containing objects for each per-feature property in the tileset.
 This tileset JSON snippet is for 3D buildings, so each tile has building models, and each building model has a `Height` property (see [Batch Table](TileFormats/BatchTable/README.md)).
 The name of each object in `properties` matches the name of a per-feature property, and its value defines its `minimum` and `maximum` numeric values, which are useful, for example, for creating color ramps for styling.

-`geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered, see [Geometric error](#geometric-error).
+`geometricError` is a nonnegative number that defines the error, in meters, when the tileset is not rendered.
+See [Geometric error](#geometric-error) for how geometric error is used to drive refinement.

-`root` is an object that defines the root tile using the JSON described in the [above section](#tile-content).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.  tileset.
+`root` is an object that defines the root tile using the JSON described in the [above section](#tiles).  `root.geometricError` is not the same as the tileset's top-level `geometricError`.
 The tileset's `geometricError` is the error when the entire tileset is not rendered; `root.geometricError` is the error when only the root tile is rendered.

 `root.children` is an array of objects that define child tiles.
 Each child tile's `content.boundingVolume` is fully enclosed by its parent tile's `boundingVolume` and, generally, a `geometricError` less than its parent tile's `geometricError`.
 For leaf tiles, the length of this array is zero, and `children` may not be defined.